input-output-hk/marlowe-hydra-poc/README.md

 ## Introduction

-In the repository we are exploring the deployment of [Marlowe](https://github.com/input-output-hk/marlowe) contracts on [Hydra](https://github.com/input-output-hk/hydra-poc) nodes.
+In the repository we are exploring the deployment of [Marlowe](https://github.com/input-output-hk/marlowe) contracts on [Hydra](https://github.com/input-output-hk/hydra-poc) heads.

 As Hydra allows to run [Plutus](https://github.com/input-output-hk/plutus) smart contracts, we will reuse the [Marlowe/Cardano](https://github.com/input-output-hk/marlowe-cardano) code basis that contains the Marlowe validator for Plutus and deploy it to a `hydra-node`.